-When Cats and Dogs Won't MilkWhen mothers won't milk, it's critical – but quick intervention can be the remedy.
+When mother cat has no milk for kittens or a mother dog has no milk, it's critical – but quick intervention can be the remedy.

 What is Prolactin in Dogs?Prolactin is the hormonal stimulant that initiates lactation at birth.
 Females who have plenty of glands but no milk lack the prolactin stimulation to start producing milk.
 This is common in moms who have C-sections, as there is no birthing process to stimulate prolactin release.
 Bulldogs in particular struggle with this, as the puppies' large heads often preclude them from free whelping.

-MEDICAL TREATMENTReglan (Metoclopramide) causes the release of prolactin in the postpartum bitch or queen.
+Medical TreatmentReglan (Metoclopramide) causes the release of prolactin in the postpartum female or queen.
 It's reliable and quick to effect – within hours!
 Reglan is mostly used to stop vomiting, so it's readily available.
-You can give Reglan at 0.5 mg/kg every 6 hours, with Oxytocin every 2 hours, to help get lactation started.
+You can give Reglan at 0.5 mg/kg every six hours, with Oxytocin every two hours, to help get lactation started.
 Prolactin stimulates the gland to produce milk, and the Oxytocin lets the milk out of the gland into the duct.
 The empty gland asks mom for more milk production.
 Results usually occur within 12 hours.

-How to Make Mom Dog Produce More MilkHerbs are helpful and reliable when a mom's not milking or not producing enough milk.
+How to Make Mom Dog Produce More MilkHerbs are helpful and reliable when a mom dog or cat is not milking or not producing enough milk.
 Fenugreek and Chaste tree fruit are herbal products that reliably boost milk production.
-Both are in Oxy Momma and dosed according to label.
+Both are in Breeder's Edge® Oxy Momma™ and dosed according to label.
 With very little or no milk production, we will double the dose for three days to jump start lactation.
-It is works and saves puppies.
+It works and saves puppies and kittens.

-Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+Donald Bramlage, Doctor of Veterinary Medicine, Former Director of Veterinary Services at Revival Animal Health